stevejhiggs/macgyver/README.md

     npm install

-    npm start
+    gulp

-Point your browser to `http://localhost:8000` to see the sample page.
+Point your browser to wherever the example is running (it will say in the console)

 ## development

-For easy development including auto rebuilding jsx views run:

-    gulp
+running via gulp will give you auto file watching, rebuilding and restarting